awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough05-file-system-custom-CNAME.md

 # Walkthrough 5: Using DNS aliases to access your file system<a name="walkthrough05-file-system-custom-CNAME"></a>

-Amazon FSx for Windows File Server provides a default Domain Name System \(DNS\) name for every file system that you can use to access the data on your file system\.
+FSx for Windows File Server provides a default Domain Name System \(DNS\) name for every file system that you can use to access the data on your file system\.
 You can also access your file systems using a DNS alias of your choosing\.
 With DNS aliases, you can continue using existing DNS names to access data stored on Amazon FSx when migrating file system storage from on\-premises to Amazon FSx, without needing to update any tools or applications\.
 You can associate up to 50 DNS aliases with a file system at any one time\.

 To access your Amazon FSx file systems using DNS aliases, you must perform the following three steps: